plcp/clenche/README.md

 # clenche
-Low-cost clenche machine using std::variant
+Low-cost clenche machine, flatten your call graph by using deferred calls.

 # Quick setup
 Use the `Makefile` to build the examples: